The Global C.O.B

 MASTER COBBER/COB INSTRUCTOR

-Born and raised on the 22nd floor of a skyscraper in NYC to two Jewish immigrants, I carried my Manhattan/European roots with me to California and beyond.
-I studied Geography, International Relations/Development and International Environmental Policy in the academic world in California, France, and Switzerland before and while raising Viva, Joia and Xica, my three stellar sons, currently established all over the U.S. honing their journeys and all cob lovers of course!!!!
+Born and raised on the 22nd floor of a skyscraper in NYC to two Jewish Euopean immigrants fom France and Romania via Morocco, I carried my Manhattan/European roots with me to California and beyond.
+I studied Geography, International Relations/Development and International Environmental Policy in the academic world in California, France, and Switzerland before and while raising Viva, Joia and Xica, my three stellar sons, currently established all over the U.S. and honing their journeys and all cob lovers of course!!!!
+My eldest Son Viva has become a Master Cobber (see below) in his own right, specializing in Fire & Cob, meaning beautifully-sculpted heaters and kitchens, as well as stand-alone Cob Art.

 My academic pursuits soon gave way to the obligatory West Coast Yoga/Meditation/Massage path and thus the work of a Spiritually Awakened life was initiated.
-My academic interests were also complemented with hands-on learning in every aspect of Sustainable Living skills, which I then put into action on my 5000 square foot homestead in downtown Santa Cruz near the beach with cob buildings, permaculture, a compost

-toilet, chickens, fruit trees and the lowest utility bill in SC!
+My academic interests were also complemented with hands-on learning in every aspect of Sustainable Living skills, which I then put into action on my 5000 square foot homestead in downtown Santa Cruz near the beach with cob buildings, permaculture, a compost toilet, chickens, fruit trees and the lowest utility bill in SC!
 When my youngest son turned 18 in 2014, and I turned 50, my next Dream was manifested with the sale of my Mini-Urban Ecovillage in Santa Cruz to fuel a solo Global Ecovillage and Cob Teaching Bike Tour for the next five years through 15 countries in Africa, South America, the US and Europe, in which I taught over 30 workshops, most of them 4-5-week full builds.

 In January of 2019 I bought 5 hectares in the Alentejo region of Portugal, planning on manifesting a Cob Ecovillage there.
 However the isolation and dependence on a vehicle, as well as the extreme winter/summer climates and drought conditions led me back to the Azores Islands that had caught my Heart the first time I stepped out of the plane and smelled/felt the air.
 I had been brought to the Azores by an astrocartography reading in which my Venus and Neptune lines were strongly activated there.
 My Neptune line runs right through São Miguel and pretty much right through the Quinta da Vida Beleza Ecovillage Farm